marielakreuss/marielakreuss/README.md

 <p align="center"><b>Law student ⚖️ &nbsp;·&nbsp; Vibe coding in my free time ✨</b></p>

 I'm studying law in Bavaria, preparing for my First State Exam.
-When I'm not buried in casebooks, I love building small tools that make my studies and my everyday life easier.
+When I'm not buried in casebooks, I build small tools that make my studies and my everyday life easier :)

 I **vibe-code**: I don't have a computer-science background — I describe what I want in plain language and shape it together with AI until it works.
 Everything